-This course will focus on improving interpersonal communication skills.
-It will be designed specifically for students planning careers where contact with the public is essential.
-This course will deal with such topics as listening and interviewing skills, group dynamics, conflict management, meeting management, and basic teaching skills.
-Evaluation for the course will be based primarily on projects.
-This course would be open to all technicians with a maximum of 20 students registered.
+This course focuses on improving interpersonal communication skills.
+It is designed specifically for students planning careers where contact with the public is essential.
+This course deals with such topics as listening and interviewing skills, group dynamics, conflict management, meeting management, and basic teaching skills.
+Evaluation for the course is based primarily on projects.
+This course is open to all technicians with a maximum of 20 students registered.
 This course is required for students in the Animal Health Technology program.